(Singwa Hamgge: Jwi-wa Beol)

 On the other hand, Along with the Gods: The Two Worlds has some huge problems.
-Part of this is that it is one type of film – an Eastern parable about the moral trials Cha Tae-hyun’s hero must undergo to earn his reincarnation – but Kim Jong-hwa keeps wanting to push it into being a superhero film.
+Part of this is that it is one type of film – an Eastern parable about the moral trials Cha Tae-hyun’s hero must undergo to earn his reincarnation – but director Kim Jong-hwa keeps wanting to push it into being a superhero film.
 The story starts out something akin to Oxide Pang’s Who is Running (1997) in which the hero must undergo a series of trials – in other words a story based around a character’s choices as opposed to epic superheroics – but gets sidetracked.

 Of course, it may well have been that the straight moral redemption narrative was too clean and the hero so saintly sanctimonious in his actions as to be unbelievable – he dies as a firefighter while trying to save a child and was working selflessly to support his family, writes dozens of letters to the daughter of his dead colleague, is even seen saving cats from ledges on his day off – that Kim Jong-hwa sought to add something to make the story more interesting.

 However, Kim gets carried away.
 He keeps throwing in these wannabe superheroic scenes that have little point – like Ha Jung-woo down on the mortal plane flying across the city in pursuit of a ghostly entity that travels via electrical lines.
-Or scenes where Cha Tae-hyun and the guardians’ journey down a heavenly canal beset by demonic forces on all sides; their trying to make their way across an abyss aboard a gondola as the demonic forces cause it to collapse; battles with creatures made up of rocks and later sand.
+Or scenes where the guardians’ journey down a heavenly canal is beset by demonic forces on all sides; their trying to make their way across an abyss aboard a gondola as the demonic forces cause it to collapse; battles with creatures made up of rocks and later sand.
 For no clear reason, the climax of the film involves a massive battle around a military base with a demonic entity that takes the form of a huge storm.
-You keep asking yourself what this has to do with the simplistic moral redemption tale that the film starts out being.
+You keep asking yourself what this has to do with the simple moral redemption tale that the film starts out being.

 Along With the Gods: The Last 49 Days (2018) was a sequel.